Managed Private Backup

 - Baseline — the specific volume of Unit of Measure of the Service as defined in the Order.

-- Overage — the quantity of the Service consumed by Customer that exceeds the contracted Baseline Volume.
+- Overage — the quantity of the Service consumed by the customer that exceeds the contracted Baseline Volume.

 When ordering the MPB service, choose the variant that best suits the requirements.
 MPB is billed per Frontend terabyte protected.
 This configuration will allow protection up to baseline ordered.
 If the frontend data grows above the committed amount, the backup will not be disrupted.
 Instead, an overage charge will be generated based on the overage price defined on the quote.